 After buddhism, and theravada traditions, the culmination of four decades of study and practice in the Tibetan, Zen, is his attempt to set the record straight about who the Buddha was and what he was trying to teach.

-Insight Meditation: The Practice of FreedomShambhala #ad - The fruit of some twenty years' experience leading Buddhist meditation retreats, this book touches on a wide range of topics raised repeatedly by meditators and includes favorite stories, key Buddhist teachings, and answers to most-asked questions.
+Insight Meditation: The Practice of FreedomShambhala #ad - Insight Meditation: The Practice of Freedom #ad - The fruit of some twenty years' experience leading Buddhist meditation retreats, this book touches on a wide range of topics raised repeatedly by meditators and includes favorite stories, key Buddhist teachings, and answers to most-asked questions.